Download eBooks & Wiring Diagrams (FREE)

 • Easy to remove: With the right accessories, tanks can be disconnected & removed.

-IMPORTANT: We specifically recommend the Reliance ‘Aqua-Tainer’ because of the cap design, which has a threaded spigot hole (see below image).
-We take advantage of this threaded hole to connect the rest of the plumbing components.
+Why use the Reliance-brand water tank?
+We specifically recommend the Reliance ‘Aqua-Tainer’ because the cap design has a threaded spigot hole (see below image).
+We use this threaded hole to connect the rest of the plumbing components.

 Reliance Aqua-Tainer water container cap indicating the center threaded hole